viters/docs/cookbook/data-models/nested-website-menus.md

 :::tip

 In this recipe, for the sake of a clean visual example, we created a `body` field directly on the `docs` collection.
-However, you may find it more user-friendly to keep the markdown content in another collection and simply use Tree View to keep track of the relational hierarchy.
+However, you may find it more user-friendly to keep the markdown content in another relationally-linked collection, then just use Tree View to store the path and/or keep track of the content hierarchy.

 :::